eduenez33/March-Code-jam/README.md

 -**EcoChallenges**:
   Weekly or monthly challenges for users to participate in.
 Challenges can include "Zero-Waste Week", "Plastic-Free Month", etc.

--**EcoMap**:
-An interactive API that links users to local green initiatives near them.

 -**EcoIcons**:
 A monthly section that highlights ecological pioneers in various fields from engineering to greener government policies and more.